To The Members of ELCID INVESTMENTS LTD

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

 To the Members of ELCID INVESTMENTS LIMITED

-We have audited the internal financial controls over financial reporting of ELCIDINVESTMENTS LIMITED ("the Company") as of March 31 2020 inconjunction with our audit of the financial statements of the Company for the year endedon that date.
+We have audited the interna! financial controls over financial reporting of ELCIDINVESTMENTS LIMITED ("the Company") as of March 31 2021 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.